 Petrol or diesel: which should you pick for your next car?

-As a result, sales of new diesel-powered cars have taken a bit of a beating, although the desertion of diesel by new car buyers could be a premature move.
 The reality is that diesel still has a place in the market, and it's not going to disappear any time soon, especially because road freight relies heavily on diesel to keep trucks and the whole UK distribution network moving.

 It's true that taxation on diesel cars has risen, although this only affects the initial purchase price, and won't impact on the annual road tax that owners will pay.
 With that in mind, canny buyers will be able to benefit from great discounts that dealers are currently offering to entice drivers back to the black pump, and these discounts will far outweigh the extra cost of taxation being levied on diesel models.